 Belt bags and visors are clear indicators that you are not from the islands so avoid wearing them.
 If you need to carry things with you, use a standard purse, backpack or beach bag.
 Use baseball caps or wide brim hats as sun protector.

 Tight and skimpy swim trunks for men are very uncommon in Hawaii so avoid them at all costs and wear board shorts instead.
 For women, swimsuit styles vary widely and you are safe going with your favorite color and cut.
+If you are conscious of tan lines, you may want to wear a thong bikini bottom.
 You can wear a wrap or cover-up for modesty or while exploring the surrounding shops and restaurants near beaches and resorts.

 A sunburned face and tan lines are tell-tale signs that someone is a tourist who is not used to the Hawaiian sun.
 Apply it evenly and inconspicuously though because streaks of sunblock on your face can also bust your i-am-not-a-tourist disguise.